g0d1-prog/AboutMe/README.md

 ## :dart: About Me ##
 <div align="center">

 Hi!
 How are you?
-My name is Pedro Barros, I'm 20 years old and I live with my mother and my dog ​​in the city of São Paulo, SP.
-I am a person who likes several sports, mainly volleyball, that I have played, but at the moment, I only practice weight training and sporadically volleyball.
+My name is Pedro Barros, I'm 20 years old and I live in Sao Paulo, Brazil.

 I've always been passionate about technology, because when I was a kid, I played a lot of computer games and I loved modifying these games, and with that, I ignited my passion for developing computer software, so I later discovered the area of ​​programming.
 My goals are currently: to become a Full Stack Developer and be part of big projects and challenges within a company that always seeks the evolution of its employees.

 I am very friendly, dedicated, focused, committed, proactive and volatile, my main characteristic is to learn quickly, absorbing useful information that improves with my work and learning.